Housing yearly report

 Our ambition is that our residents are core to influencing our services and holding us accountable to help us improve.
 We want to create an effective approach to resident engagement that makes every customer contact count, encourages wider resident involvement in service delivery, and enables us to listen to tenants and use their insights to improve our services.

-One area where we need to listen and respond to our residents better, is complaints.
+One area where we know we need to listen and respond to our residents better, is complaints.
 We are taking steps to make sure we respond to complaints more effectively, address the problems that cause them in the first place, and use the learning from them to improve our services.

 Improving our repairs service